 salt – Salt, even in small amounts can make a difference in your baked goods.
 Don’t omit it.

 buttermilk – I love the tang that buttermilk brings to these waffles.
-You can culture buttermilk yourself, buy it from the store, or make a substitute with yogurt and milk.
+You can culture buttermilk yourself, buy it from the store, or make a substitute with yogurt or sour cream and milk.
 Remember you can freeze buttermilk for another time if you can’t use up the whole carton in the next week or two.

 oil – It looks like a lot of oil in this recipe, but remember it also makes a lot of waffles.
 You can use oil or butter in the recipe.
 I use avocado oil.